Can You Switch Car Insurance Too Often? What Insurers Won't Tell You

 How Insurers Evaluate Frequent Switchers

 When you apply for a new auto insurance policy, insurers don't just look at your driving record.
 They also review your insurance history — including your prior carriers, coverage dates, and whether you've had any lapses.
-This information is pulled from industry databases, most notably the CLUE (Comprehensive Loss Underwriting Exchange) report, which tracks your claims history and policy records.
+This information is pulled from industry databases, most notably the CLUE (Comprehensive Loss Underwriting Exchange) report, which tracks your claims history and policy records going back up to 7 years.

 Here's what insurers are really looking for: